CodesByAda/X.com-Clone/README.md

 # X.com Clone

-This is a clone for the site [X.com](x.com). made using Tailwind css combined with html and Javascript.
+This is a UI clone for the site X.com made using Tailwind css.

-work in progress

 Author : Adarsh Antony